phoenixframework/phoenix_live_view/guides/server/security-model.md

 and then use it on all relevant LiveViews:

-    defmodule DemoWeb.PageLive do
+    defmodule MyAppWeb.PageLive do
       use Phoenix.LiveView
-      on_mount DemoWeb.UserLiveAuth
+      on_mount MyAppWeb.UserLiveAuth

       ...
     end